-Pressing the B button allows the raptor to kick.
+Pressing allows the raptor to kick.
 Pressing and the D-pad button opposite to the direction you are facing will allow the raptor to attack from behind with its tail. controls jumping.
 Tapping once again in midjump allows the raptor to spin jump for higher distances.
 The spin jump can be used while moving backwards.
 Pressing and the D-pad button in the direction you are facing enables the raptor to run fast.
 Jumping and pressing will make the raptor do a flying kick.

 Unlike the first game, which used stop motion prerendered sprites and actors in costumes, Jurassic Park Rampage Edition uses what appears to be a cross between cartoonish and pre - rendered sprites.
 The sprites look sort of pre-rendered but are very cartoonish as well.
 Animation frames move faster and smoother.
 The odd slow downs that occurred in the original game are nonexistent (not frame rate drops but some other kind of slow down.) and Cheap deaths are not as frequent, Dinosaurs actually die, and the game is more fast paced.
 The stiffness of the controls that plagued the original game is no longer apparent.